ActiveInferenceInstitute/Symposium/outputs/2025_symposium/Hongju_Pae/Hongju_Pae_curriculum.md

 ---

-I notice that several key pieces of information are missing from the participant profile (Background, Current Active Inference Application, Learning Needs, Challenges, and Pragmatic/Epistemic Value Sought).
-To create a truly personalized curriculum, I'll need these details about Hongju Pae.

-However, I can outline a flexible framework that we can refine once we have more information:

-1. **ASSESSMENT OF CURRENT LEVEL**
-- Proposed initial assessment meeting to understand:
-  * Academic/professional background
-  * Current understanding of probability theory and Bayesian inference
-  * Programming experience (particularly Python/MATLAB)
-  * Specific domain expertise and application interests
-  * Learning style preferences

-2. **PERSONALIZED LEARNING PATH**
-- To be customized based on assessment, but initially structured as:
-  * Fundamentals of Bayesian inference
-  * Free energy principle basics
-  * Active inference core concepts
-  * Application-specific modules (to be determined)

-Would you be able to provide more information about Hongju Pae's:
-1. Academic or professional background?
-2. Current experience with Active Inference?
-3. Specific learning objectives or goals?
-4. Primary field of application?
-5. Technical expertise level?
-6. Time availability for learning?

-This information would allow me to:
-- Tailor the mathematical depth appropriately
-- Select relevant application examples
-- Determine appropriate programming exercises
-- Structure the timeline realistically
-- Choose suitable learning resources
-- Design relevant practical exercises

-Would you be able to provide any of these details so I can create a more targeted curriculum?
+I notice that several key fields about Hongju Pae's background, current Active Inference application, learning needs, challenges, and desired values are blank.
+To create a truly personalized and effective curriculum, I'll need more information about:

+1. Their academic/professional background
+2. Current understanding of Active Inference (if any)
+3. Specific learning goals and objectives
+4. Particular challenges they're facing
+5. How they plan to apply Active Inference
+6. Their preferred learning style
+7. Time availability and commitment level
+8. Technical/mathematical background
+9. Domain of application
+10. Prior experience with related concepts

+Would you be able to provide these details?
+This would allow me to:

+1. Calibrate the technical level appropriately
+2. Select relevant examples and applications
+3. Structure the learning path optimally
+4. Choose appropriate tools and resources
+5. Design suitable practical exercises
+6. Set realistic timelines and milestones
+7. Identify the most relevant advanced topics
+8. Suggest appropriate community connections
+9. Recommend specific implementation strategies
+10. Create targeted assessment methods

+Once you provide these details, I can design a highly customized curriculum that:
+- Builds on their existing knowledge
+- Addresses their specific challenges
+- Focuses on their areas of interest
+- Aligns with their learning style
+- Meets their practical needs
+- Provides relevant examples from their domain
+- Sets achievable goals and milestones
+- Offers appropriate support resources

+Would you please share more information about Hongju Pae's background and learning objectives?